Dr. Alo's Dietary Guidelines Correcting The 2026 USDA Guidelines

 Red yeast rice

-- Alo verdict: don’t use red yeast rice as a workaround for statins—if you need LDL/ApoB reduction, use standardized, evidence‑based therapies.
+• Alo verdict: don’t use red yeast rice as a workaround for statins—if you need LDL/ApoB reduction, use standardized, evidence‑based therapies.
+Statins came from red yeast rice, you should take the regulated "real stuff".
+The supplements you buy from stores or online are not regulated, and 95% do not contain what the bottle says.

-- Some products have been found to contain contaminants such as citrinin (a nephrotoxin).
+• Some products have been found to contain contaminants such as citrinin (a nephrotoxin) as well as liver toxins.

 Niacin (vitamin B3)

-- Alo verdict: niacin is not routinely recommended for cardiovascular risk reduction in modern guidelines.
+• Alo verdict: niacin is not recommended at all for cardiovascular risk reduction in modern guidelines.
+It causes harm.
+The metabolites are inflammatory, it makes your HDL atherogenic, and causes acanthosis nigricans which is late stage diabetes)

 Fish Oil

-- Higher-dose omega‑3 formulations have been associated with an increased risk of atrial fibrillation in meta-analyses.
+• Higher-dose omega‑3 formulations have been associated with an increased risk of atrial fibrillation in meta-analyses.
+This is for prescription and OTC formulations.

 Specific supplement myths (and the evidence-based take)